staples-sparx/StaplesLabs.github.io/jobs/software_engineer.md

   or object-oriented design and development, preferably within an agile environment (if it’s “preferable” put it under preferred)

-* Experience coding with Clojure , Ruby , Scala , Python or Java
+* Experience coding with Clojure, Java, Lisp, Python or Ruby

 ### Preferred